Nelson Golf Club

 Located on New Zealand’s South Island, Nelson Golf Club plays par 70 6568-yards from the Blues tees.
 With at least a 3-club wind, I decided to play it from the 6021-yard White tees, while Menekse played it from the 5799-yard Red tees.

 Estuary, the 417-yard second hole is the quintessential definition of a great links golf hole.
 With some treacherous looking mounding protecting the left, the right half of the fairway is the prudent play off the tee in order to have the best look at this slight dogleg left par four.
 But with the ocean along the right side, it is imperative to find the short grass off the tee.
 Luckily, we both found the right side of the fairway both with solid tee shots.
-Just as Menekse prepared to hit her second shot, the wind blow over her trolley!
+Just as Menekse prepared to hit her second shot, the wind blew over her trolley!
 And, with the wind absolutely howling, my second shot of 188-yards was well short of the green.

 Sean was right; indeed, it can get quite windy at Nelson Golf Club!